Star Trek Log (book series): Other editions

-The series was reprinted by Corgi, and by German publishers Goldmann and Loewe.
-From 1978 to 1989, facsimile editions of some volumes were manufactured by vanity publishers Aeonian Press and Amereon.
+The series was reprinted by Corgi, and by German publishers Goldmann and Loewe from 1975 untl 1995.
+From 1978 to 1989, facsimile editions were manufactured by vanity presses Aeonian Press and Amereon.

 Corgi reprints (1975–76)

 Corgi released reprints in limited quantities to the U.K., Australia and New Zealand.
 Reprints for Log Six through Ten were scheduled for 1977, but later withdrawn.